Down (film)

-Watts plays the role of pushy journalist Jennifer Evans, and Marshall is Mark, an elevator repairman and former Marine.
+Watts plays the role of pushy journalist Jennifer Evans, and Marshall as repairman and former Marine Mark Newman.
 The movie was mainly filmed in the Netherlands, although the crew briefly visited New York City and the District of Columbia as well for exterior shots.

 The film was funded by Nederlands Fonds, and produced by First Floor Features and AVRO, with post-production by Sapex Scripts.
-It premiered at the Cannes Film Festival in May 2001, and was released on video in the United States two years later.
+It premiered at the Cannes Film Festival in May 2001, and was released direct to video in the United States two years later.